aoluwolerotimi/Kickstarter-Project-Clustering/README.md

 # Identifying Fundraising Project Profiles through Clustering

-In this descriptive analytics project, I've leveraged kprototypes - an algorithm that incorporates both numerical and cateogrical data - to form clusters representing different profiles of projects.
+In this descriptive analytics project, I've leveraged kprototypes - an algorithm that incorporates both numerical and categorical data - to form clusters representing different profiles of projects.

 _Note: This project can be run with just the Clustering-Model.py file and the Kickstarter.xlsx file specified via the path therein._